yogeshrathore1992/ContinuousIntegration-1/README.md

 #ContinuousIntegration
-A test repo to show Continuous Integration in parallel development setup..
+A repo to show Automated Continuous Integration in parallel development setup..